Made-in-China U.S. Olympic uniforms spark political row

 “You’d think they’d know better,” Boehner told reporters.

-The U.S. Olympic Committee defended its decision to have Lauren design the outfits and oversee the manufacturing process.
+Despite the criticism, the U.S. Olympic Committee defended its decision to have Lauren design the outfits.

 “Unlike most Olympic teams around the world, the U.S. Olympic Team is privately funded and we’re grateful for the support of our sponsors,” spokesman Patrick Sandusky said in a statement.